kkarbowiak/cpp-argparse/tutorial/readme.md

 You may wonder whether this library allows using types other than the built-in ones (`int`, `float`, `double`, etc.) or `std::string`.
 Actually, yes, it does!

 You can parse directly to any custom type, provided that this type is default-constructible and you provide a way to do string-type and type-string conversion as well as equality comparison.
-This may sound complicated, but basically boils down to specialising three template functions: `argparse::from_string`, `argparse::to_string`, and `argparse::are_equal`, which are the library's customisation points.
+This may sound complicated, but basically boils down to specialising the `argparse::Converter` template class, which is the library's customisation point.
 Let's have a look at an example (`custom1.cpp`):
 ```c++
 #include "argparse.hpp"
 #include <string>